foundata/guidelines/ansible-style-guide.md

 * Names of plugins, roles, and most parts of Ansible must follow Python namespace rules, which disallow certain characters, such as hyphens  (`-`) or dots (`.`).
 See [StackOverflow](https://stackoverflow.com/a/37831973), [Galaxy Issue 775](https://github.com/ansible/galaxy/issues/775), and a [comment from Issue 779](https://github.com/ansible/galaxy/issues/779#issuecomment-401632750) for more information:
   > For that to work, namespaces need to be Python compatible, which means they can’t contain ‘-’.
 * Refer to the [Ansible Galaxy documentation on role names](https://galaxy.ansible.com/docs/contributing/creating_role.html#role-names) for additional guidance.
-* Role variables, registered variables, and custom facts are not truly local—they persist globally and can pollute the namespace.
+* Role variables, registered variables, and custom facts are not truly local.
+They persist globally and can pollute the namespace.
 Prefixing them with the role name reduces conflicts, while two underscores indicate they are internal.
-This applies to variables set by set_fact and register, as they remain after the role completes.
-The two underscores for internal variables is [a community convention](https://redhat-cop.github.io/automation-good-practices/#_naming_parameters).
+This applies to variables set by `set_fact` and `register`, as they remain after the role completes.
+The two underscores for internal variables are [a community convention](https://redhat-cop.github.io/automation-good-practices/#_naming_parameters).